GTR-CoT: Graph Traversal as Visual Chain of Thought for Molecular Structure Recognition: Preliminary

 \subsection{Limitations of SMILES-based Evaluation}

-The Simplified Molecular Input Line Entry System (SMILES) is a string-based language for representing molecular structures and reactions.
-It encodes atoms and bonds in a sequence of characters, aiding chemical information storage and transmission (Appendix \ref{app_chemoinfo}).
-As noted in Section~\ref{sec:oscr_dataset_and_benchmark}, OCSR evaluation datasets compare predicted and ground truth SMILES using exact match or similarity measures.
-Even for graph-parsing methods, the predicted graphs are converted into SMILES for comparison.
-This approach has two key limitations: (1) It doesn't directly evaluate the graph structure, resulting in incomplete assessments.
-(2) SMILES's limited expressiveness struggles with complex molecular expressions, such as Markush structures.

-Regarding the second point, a single molecular image or graph can correspond to multiple SMILES (Figure ~\ref{fig:graph_score}).
-To ensure unique evaluation, predicted and ground truth SMILES are converted into deterministic SMILES via canonicalization (Appendix \ref{app_chemoinfo}).
-However, this process struggles with abbreviated structures, reducing evaluation accuracy.
-For instance, as shown in Figure ~\ref{fig:graph_score}(b), a graph-parsing OCSR algorithm may correctly interpret the molecular graph with multiple abbreviated structures, but due to canonicalization issues, the SMILES might not match the ground truth and be \textbf{incorrectly judged} as a prediction error.
-Moreover, studies like MolScribe\cite{qian2023molscribe} and MolNexTR\cite{chen2024molnextr} replace abbreviated structures with an asterisk (*) in SMILES, ignoring these elements and resulting in incomplete assessments.
-Refer to Appendix \ref{app_evaluation} for more details.
+SMILES (\cite{weininger1988smiles}) is a string-based language for representing molecular structures and reactions, encoding atoms and bonds in character sequences (Appendix D).
+OCSR evaluation datasets typically compare predicted and ground truth SMILES using exact matches or similarity measures.
+However, due to canonicalization issues, there are situations where the OCSR algorithm may correctly interpret the molecular graph while the SMILES might not match the ground truth and be incorrectly judged as a prediction error (Figure \ref{fig:graph_score}).
+Additionally, studies like MolScribe (\cite{qian2023molscribe}) and MolNexTR (\cite{chen2024molnextr}) replace abbreviations with an asterisk (*) in SMILES, ignoring these elements and resulting in incomplete evaluations (see Appendix B for details).